 They arrived in good time together, each beautifully plated.
 Details follow.

 The Burrata Salad was a perfect light starter.

-Three thick slices of ripe-red tomatoes topped by the creamiest Burrata Cheese, fresh basil leaves were presented with just the right amount of extra virgin olive oil and balsamic vinegar.
+Three thick slices of ripe-red tomatoes were topped by the creamiest Burrata Cheese and fresh basil leaves.
+The dish was presented with just the right amount of extra virgin olive oil and balsamic vinegar.